AngleSharp/AngleSharp/README.md

 More information is found in the [contribution guidelines](.github/CONTRIBUTING.md).
 We also have a [code of conduct](.github/CODE_OF_CONDUCT.md) that we take serious.

 All contributors can be found [in the CONTRIBUTORS](CONTRIBUTORS.md) file.

+## Funding / Support

+If you use AngleSharp frequently, but you do not have the time to support the project by active participation you may still be interested to ensure that the AngleSharp projects keeps the lights on.

+Therefore we created a backing model via [Bountysource](https://salt.bountysource.com/teams/anglesharp).
+Any donation is welcome and much appreciated.
+We will mostly spend the money on dedicated development time to improve AngleSharp where it needs to be improved, plus invest in the web utility eco-system in .NET (e.g., in JavaScript engines, other parsers, or a renderer for AngleSharp to mention some outstanding projects).

+> Visit [Bountysource](https://salt.bountysource.com/teams/anglesharp) for more details.

 ## Development